arabnejad/FabCovidSim/README.md

 These same parameters are hard coded in the analytic dummy model, so if you select different ones, remember to also change `run_sample.py`.
 In any case it doesn't matter much, since the analytic model is set up in such a way that the first parameter is the most important, then the second, then the third etc. If working properly, the dimension-adaptive sampler should pick up on this sensitivity, and place more samples along the first couple of directions, while ignoring the last parameters after the initial samples.

-To place these initial samples, execute the first files which are almost the same as for a standard EasyVVUQ campaign:
+To place these initial samples, execute the first two files, which are almost the same as for a standard EasyVVUQ campaign:

 1. `dummy_covid_easyvvuq/dummy_init.py`: an almost standard EasyVVUQ campaign up to and including job submission.
 2. `dummy_covid_easyvvuq/dummy_analyse.py`: job retrieval and post processing.